 What is Training?

 It is a structured process.
-Designed to enhance specific skills or knowledge required for a particular task, job, or profession.
+One that is designed to enhance specific skills or knowledge required for a particular task, job, or profession.

 It is goal-oriented.
 And often with a clear objective in mind.

-This objective can include improving performance, mastering a skill.
-Or acquiring a specific competency for professional purposes.
+This objective can include improving performance or mastering a skill.
+Or, acquiring a specific competency for professional purposes.

-By understanding these differences and characteristics.
-One can better appreciate the unique roles that both learning and training play.
+By understanding these differences & characteristics, one can better appreciate the unique roles that both learning and training play.

-Key Differences Between Learning and Training (Learning vs Training)
+Key Difference Between Learning and Training (Learning vs Training)

 Here, we’ll make use of a table to better understand the different aspects both these terms cater to.